zowe/docs-site/docs/user-guide/mvd-configuration.md

 ## Zowe Application Framework logging

 The Zowe Application Framework log files contain processing messages and statistics.
-The log files are generated in the following default locations:
+The log files are generated the specified log location (*zowe.logDirectory*) in the `zowe.yaml` file:

-- Zowe Application Server: `$INSTANCE_DIR/logs/appServer-yyyy-mm-dd-hh-mm.log`
+- Zowe Application Server: `{your-location}/appServer-yyyy-mm-dd-hh-mm.log`
-- ZSS: `$INSTANCE_DIR/logs/zssServer-yyyy-mm-dd-hh-mm.log`
+- ZSS: `{your-location}/zssServer-yyyy-mm-dd-hh-mm.log`

-The logs are timestamped in the format yyyy-mm-dd-hh-mm and older logs are deleted when a new log is created at server startup.
+The logs are timestamped in the format yyyy-mm-dd-hh-mm and older logs (by default, last five are retained) are deleted when a new log is created at server startup.

 ### Controlling the logging location

 The log information is written to a file and to the screen.
-(On Windows, logs are written to a file only.)
+(On Windows, logs are written to a screen only.)

 #### ZLUX_NODE_LOG_DIR and ZSS_LOG_DIR environment variables